 Please do not hesitate to contact the counselors if you have any questions about how to improve your school experience.
 We will always work to answer your questions and/or help you get connected with the appropriate resources.

 Alpha Split Counselor Name Email

-A-K Qiana Rankins Qiana.rankins@houstonisd.org
+A-K Sherman Parker Sparker4@houstonisd.org

 L-Z Camula Stanfield cstanfie@houstonisd.org

 DRESS CODE